zoeyfrisart/danskify-dictionary/README.md

 ## Data processing and enhancements

-This dataset is **not a raw copy** of the original Wiktionary export.The source English–Danish dictionary compiled by [Matthias Buchmeier](https://en.wiktionary.org/wiki/User:Matthias_Buchmeier) and other Wiktionary contributors was used as a starting point and then **significantly refined** by the Danskify project.
+This dataset is **not a raw copy** of the original Wiktionary export.
+The source English–Danish dictionary compiled by [Matthias Buchmeier](https://en.wiktionary.org/wiki/User:Matthias_Buchmeier) and other Wiktionary contributors was used as a starting point and then **significantly refined** by the Danskify project.

 Processing steps include: